zxcvbnm8888888888/os-pa3/README.md

 ### 2. Form process groups

 You need to assign the same PGID to all the processes created for the given shell command.
-As mentioned before, there are two cases to consider: (1) when a process forks more than one processes, and (2) when the shell creates multiple processes to implement pipes and a list of commands.
+As mentioned before, there are two cases to consider: (1) when a process forks more than one processes, and (2) when the shell creates multiple processes to support pipes and/or a list of commands.
 For this, you need to modify the shell in ``./user/sh.c``.

 ### 3. Make ``ctrl-c`` work

 Finally, you need to terminate all the processes belonging to the foreground process group when the ``ctrl-c`` key is pressed by a user.
+Terminating the foreground process group on ``ctrl-c`` should be done by the kernel, not by the shell.
+To do this, you have to devise a way for the kernel to track the PGID of the current foreground process group.

 When a key is pressed, it is handled by the kernel's ``consoleintr()`` function in ``./kernel/console.c``.
 It will be helpful if you see how the list of processes is shown when the ``ctrl-p`` is pressed.

 ## Skeleton code